cinp/docs/README.rst

 -------------

 Cache control will be handled by normal HTTP cache control HTTP header.
 NOTE: only GET and DESCRIBE can be cached.
-All other Methods cary a no-cache header.
+All other Verbs cary a no-cache header.
 LIST Requests do not have enough parameter information in the URI to enable reasonable caching.